weatherill-james/BSc-Project-code/README.md

 ## Installation

-<ins>Clone</ins> this repository (do not use "Download ZIP" — LFS files will not download correctly):
+<ins>Clone</ins> this repository (do not use "Download ZIP", since some `.npz` files are large and are committed using Git's "large file storage" (LFS).
+"Download ZIP" will not download them correctly):
 ```bash
 git clone https://github.com/James-Weatherill/BSc-Project-code.git
 cd BSc-Project-code